GNOME/glib/docs/win32-build.md

 This release of GLib requires at least the Windows 8 SDK in order to be built successfully using Visual Studio, which means that it is no longer supported to build GLib with Visual Studio 2008 nor 2010.
-People that still need to use Visual Studio 2008 or 2010 should continue to use glib-2.66.x.
+People who still need to use Visual Studio 2008 or 2010 should continue using glib-2.66.x.